Capital of New Zealand: Okiato

-Pōmare II, the local Māori chief in the 1830s, sold land at Okiato to a British merchant and ship owner, Captain Clendon on 7 December 1830 for £28 15s.
+Pōmare II, the local Māori chief in the 1830s, sold land at Okiato to British merchant and ship owner Captain Clendon on 7 December 1830 for £28 15s.
 Clendon settled there in 1832 and set up a trading station with partner Samuel Stephenson.
 Clendon became the first United States Consul for New Zealand in 1838 or 1839.
 Clendon wanted £23,000 for the 380 acre of land, the house, two small cottages, a large store and other buildings.
 Hobson eventually agreed with Clendon on £15,000; the agreement was made on 22 March and Hobson took possession in May.
 Clendon had only been paid £1,000 when word was received that Governor George Gipps did not sanction the purchase.
 Clendon received a further £1,250 and a land grant of 10000 acre at Papakura.

-Hobson changed its name from Okiato to Russell, in honour of the Secretary of State for the Colonies, Lord John Russell.
+Hobson changed its name from Okiato to Russell, in honour of the Secretary of State for the Colonies Lord John Russell.
 Hobson and his family moved there in May 1840 and officials, troops, workmen and immigrants took up residence in permanent or temporary buildings and tents.
 Mathew drew up ambitious plans for a town, but only one of the intended roads was ever built – leading directly from the town hall to the town jail.
 A year later Hobson moved the capital to Auckland and most of the Russell (i.e. Okiato) residents moved there too.
-A few officials lived on in the Government House at Russell but when it and the offices burned down in May 1842, they moved to Kororareka leaving Russell virtually deserted.
+A few officials lived on in the Government House at Russell but when it and the offices burned down in May 1842, they moved to Kororāreka leaving Russell virtually deserted.

-Kororareka was part of the Port of Russell and gradually became known as Russell also.
-In January 1844 Governor Robert FitzRoy officially designated Kororareka as part of the township of Russell.
-Now the name Russell applies only to the erstwhile Kororareka while Okiato has resumed its original name.
-There is often confusion between modern-day Russell, Kororareka and Okiato in relation to the original capital: even the historian Michael King in The Penguin History of New Zealand—his most notable work and the most commonly-read New Zealand history book—incorrectly names Kororareka as the country's first capital.
+Kororāreka was part of the Port of Russell and gradually became known as Russell also.
+In January 1844 Governor Robert FitzRoy officially designated Kororāreka as part of the township of Russell.
+Now the name Russell applies only to the former Kororāreka while Okiato has resumed its original name.
+There is often confusion between modern-day Russell, Kororāreka and Okiato in relation to the original capital: even the historian Michael King in The Penguin History of New Zealand—his most notable work and the most commonly-read New Zealand history book—incorrectly names Kororāreka as the country's first capital.